anywhichway/denodata/README.md

 The standard `DenoKV` key-value functions remain available and are enhanced to support the indexing features.

-Support for automatic serialization and deserialization of class instances.
+Support for automatic serialization and deserialization of class instances and Date's as part of keys.

 A powerful `db.find` function that works on both indexes and regular keys with over 50 operators including RegExp, soundex/echoes, credit card, SSNs and more.
 If something is missing, it can be added in as little as one line.